12 Types of Ballroom Dances and Their Definition

 Waltz was first danced as a country-folk dance in Bavaria and Austria in the 17th century and later introduced in England in the 19th century.

-It is the smoothest type among all ballroom dances, and it consists of uninterrupted turns, rise and fall, and long, flowing moves.
+It is the smoothest type of ballroom dance, consisting of uninterrupted turns, rise and fall, and long, flowing moves.

 It involves postures where the man holds the woman close to his body.